-It will result in a tightly coupled architecture and will prevent any attempts at open-ness and a plug-and-play ecosystem.
+It will result in a tightly coupled architecture and prevent attempts at openness and a plug-and-play ecosystem.
 Let’s see what can be done about it.

 - The player takes care of obtaining the movie, parsing the manifest, extracting the KeyID, making the requests to the DRM License Server, etc.

-- A separate module (called the CDM or Content Decryption Module) takes care of creating the license request, decrypting & decoding the content.
+- A separate module (CDM or Content Decryption Module) creates the license request and decrypting & decoding the content.

 Now, let’s look at the CDM.